-InfoStart date: 1 March, 2021 End date: 29 February, 2024 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 20-M01AAU Countries: South Africa Thematic areas: Natural resource management, Waste management, Water management and sanitation, Lead institution: Aalborg University (AAU), Denmark Partner institutions: University of Witwatersrand (WITS), South Africa Ekurhuleni Water Care Company (ERWAT), South Africa Grundfos Holding A/S, Denmark Jasper Solar Farm, South Africa Project coordinator: Cejna Quist-Jensen Total grant: 4,961,116 DKK
+InfoStart date: 1 March, 2021 End date: 29 February, 2024 Project type: Research projects in countries with targeted development cooperation (earlier Window 2) Project code: 20-M01AAU Countries: South Africa Thematic areas: Natural resource management, Waste management, Water management and sanitation, Lead institution: Aalborg University (AAU), Denmark Partner institutions: University of Witwatersrand (WITS), South Africa Ekurhuleni Water Care Company (ERWAT), South Africa Grundfos Holding A/S, Denmark Jasper Solar Farm, South Africa Project website: go to website (the site might be inactive) Project coordinator: Cejna Quist-Jensen Total grant: 4,961,116 DKK

 Sufficient water supply in South Africa is a huge problem and together with future risk of insufficient supply of other resources such as minerals, it emphasizes on improved research and development within these areas.

 This project has three main drivers (i) supply shortage of water and critical elements (ii) turning waste streams into products under the logic of sustainable development and circular economy and (iii) comprehensive understanding of a novel crystallization process.